 You may be entitled to Carer's Allowance if you care for someone who is ill or disabled in their own home.
 If you are paid Carer's Allowance, your other benefits may decrease or increase.
 In some cases the benefits of the person cared for may be affected.

 Note: this leaflet gives a brief summary of Carer's Allowance and is for guidance only.
 It does not cover all situations, nor is it a full statement of the law.
-Sources of further, more detailed information are given at the end.
+More detailed information is given at the end of the leaflet - see under Further reading.

 Who can get Carer's Allowance?